hgzisme/report/content/2-Proposal/_index.md

 -   Supports 10,000+ active requests/day.
 -   Ready for AI-based course recommendation in future versions.
 -   Ready for AI-Integrated for summarising course information
--   Improving todo-list in order taking note at specific video time line.
+-   Improving todo-list in order taking note at specific video time line